Chloride-Tolerant MSZ Ceramic Seal Ring for Industrial Transfer Lines

 1. Hygienic Surface Integrity

 The polished MSZ surface consistently achieves Ra < 0.2 μm, preventing residue adhesion of syrups, sugars, and concentrates.
+This ensures smooth flushing during washdowns and reduces microbial retention risk.

 2. Acidic Ingredient Corrosion Resistance

 The ceramic maintains full structural integrity after 1000-hour exposure to common food acids such as citric and malic acid.
+This avoids the surface softening or discoloration frequently seen in composite seal materials.

 3. Hot‑Water Sterilization Stability

 MSZ endures repeated 90–95 °C sterilization cycles without swelling, microcracking, or dimensional drift.
+This allows uninterrupted dosing accuracy during daily cleaning operations.

 ✅ ️Problem Solved